Password Protect Your XCS for Linux Settings

 Password

-protection will secure all of your important CCS settings and
+protection will secure all of your important XCS settings and

 configurations.
 Users will be asked for the password every time they